TomiVidal99/Ruined-Kingdoms/README.md

 - [Unity Documentation](https://docs.unity.com/)

 ## TODO
+- [ ] Handle steam not init on startup.
 - [ ] Default profile picture if the user has none.
 - [ ] Need to make a buffer card on top of the deck.
 - [ ] Add control with arrows.